mastercoin-MSC/QA/TestRequirements/PurchaseMSCwithBTC_TestReqs.md

 1. U2: Send exact payment for the purchase offer within the time limit
 1. U2: See that your address now owns the purchased coins
 1. U1: See that your address now owns the amount paid
+1. U1: See that the sell offer has been completed
+1. U2: See that the sell offer has been completed
+1. U3: See that the sell offer has been completed

+### Attempt to Purchase When None is Available
+1. U1: Create a sell offer
+1. U2: View the sell offer
+1. U3: View the sell offer
+1. U2: Send a purchase offer for the full amount of the sell offer
+1. U3: Send a purchase offer for the full amount of the sell offer
+1. U2: See that you purchased the full amount
+1. U3: See that none of the sell offer is currently available
+1. U2: Send exact payment for the purchase offer within the time limit
+1. U3: See that the sell offer has been completed
+1. U2: See that your address now owns the purchased coins
+1. U1: See that your address now owns the amount paid

 ### Extra Payment after Full Purchase
 1. U1: Create a sell offer